Skip to main content

 Non-civil Text that is required to be orthogonal to the plan sheet – put this text in the sheet.
 You can control the orientation of orthogonal text in the sheet with only two active angles: 0° or 90°.
 Examples are descriptive text, note text and legends, and ODOT bubble notes.

 Plan text that is placed to be read “ahead on line and along a curved alignment” – it might be easier to put this text in either the drawing-type model or the design-type model; that way the text will appear in different sheet cuts.
-Civil plan annotations like stationing in an OPNP file: put this in the design-type model (Default) - that way it will get displayed in cut, 11x17 drawing-type and sheet-type models.
+Civil plan annotations like stationing can be placed into a Civil Annotation Published File (ANNO_pub) and referenced into a Civil Annotation Base Container File (ANNO_bas_CF).
+The container file may be attached as a reference to an OPNP in the design-type model (Default) - that way the stationing will be displayed in cut, 11x17 drawing-type and sheet-type models created from the OPNP named boundaries.

 Profile text - put civil annotations in the drawing-type model; place non-civil annotations in either the drawing-type or the sheet-type model.